patillacode/cli-openai/README.md

                                   number of images to generate.
   -f, --image-folder TEXT         Folder to save the generated images.
                                   (Default: ./images)
+  -g, --image-model TEXT          Model name to use for image generation.
+                                  (Default: dall-e-3)
   --size TEXT                     Specify the size of the images to generate
                                   (default: 1024x1024).
 ```